See your doctor: 6 symptoms you shouldn't be embarrassed of

 Sometimes finding an unexpected bruise might mean you’ve knocked yourself without noticing.
 And as we age and the skin becomes thinner, we bruise more easily.
 However, if a bruise doesn’t go away or you are prone to unexplained bruises, it is a good idea to see the GP.
 These can also be a sign of an underlying illness.
 Make an appointment – especially if you’re noticing any other health changes.

-6. You feel very anxious or depressed
+6. You feel anxious or depressed

 Mental health problems are nothing to be ashamed of and you are not alone in struggling.
 One in four of us will be affected in any year.
 If anxiety or depression is affecting your day-to-day life and making simple tasks difficult, it’s important to seek help.
 Long-term anxiety can lead to other health problems, so it’s important to address the issue.
 Your GP will be able to advise on support available locally as well as treatment.

 These are some symptoms which indicate that you should seek medical advice and book a GP appointment.
 As a Benenden Health member, you are also eligible to access our GP 24/7 helpline and Mental Health Helpline 24 hours a day, 365 days a year.
-Click the link to below to find out more about our healthcare.